Fennec Foxes: Facts, Photos, Videos, and Exotic Pets

 Threats and Population Status

 Fennec foxes generally live for twelve to thirteen years in captivity.
 Their lifespan is likely shorter in the wild.
 Their population size isn't known for certain, but since they are often seen in the wild it's assumed that they aren't endangered.
 They do have some predators, however.
-Humans catch them to obtain their fur and in order to display and sell them to tourists.
+Humans catch them to obtain their fur and to display and sell them to tourists.
 Some wild animals hunt the foxes for food.
-These animals include the caracal (a type of wild cat), jackals, striped hyenas and eagle owls.
+These animals include the caracal (a type of wild cat), jackals, striped hyenas, and eagle owls.
 Luckily for fennec foxes, they are difficult animals to capture.

 The IUCN (International Union for Conservation of Nature) classifies the fennec fox population in the "Least Concern" category of its Red List for endangered species.
 It appears that the threats to the fox population are not serious enough to significantly affect the population size, at least at the moment.
-It's unknown whether the population is decreasing, remaining stable or decreasing, however.
+It's unknown whether the population is decreasing, remaining stable, or decreasing, however.